 Backpacking and solo travel go together like peas and carrots, like Forrest and Jenny.
 Why should we wait for our friends to be ready to explore the world when we can venture out solo, meet heaps of incredible new people and discover an inner independence and sense of freedom that we never knew existed?
-More and more solo travellers head to hostels each year to take advantage of the social areas and laid-back vibes.
-But where are these solo travellers flocking to?
+More and more solo travellers head to hostels each year to take advantage of the social areas and friendly, laid-back vibes.
+But where are the best places to travel alone?

-We’ve looked into the trending solo travel hot spots around the globe to give you The 411 on where to visit on your next independent adventure.
-It’s time to treat yo’self and take Me, Myself and I on the trip of a lifetime!
+We’ve looked into the solo travel hotspots around the globe to give you the 411 on where to visit on your next independent adventure.
+It’s time to treat yourself to the trip of a lifetime!
 Here are our 10 best places to travel alone based on where the most solo bookings are.

 1. The USA